kanboard/kanboard/docs/ldap-authentication.markdown

 1. Try first to authenticate the user by using the database
 2. If the user is not found inside the database, a LDAP authentication is performed
-3. If the LDAP authentication is successful, a local user is created automatically with no password and marked as LDAP user.
+3. If the LDAP authentication is successful, by default a local user is created automatically with no password and marked as LDAP user.

 ### Differences between a local user and a LDAP user are the following: